Epic Privacy Browser

 You can check out the related articles from previous years for reference:

 - The Most Secure Browser for 2017

-Below you will see listed the main criteria, in terms of which this article will exhibit the browsers:
+In the list down here, you will see the main criteria, in terms of which this article will exhibit the browsers:

 - Market share

 - Update frequency

 - Security-orientated add-ons

 Google Chrome does not disappoint as it continues to grow in every aspect.
 The World leader of all browsers has a nearly 7 per cent increase taking up to 67.18% of the Global market share.
 Google as a company keeps thriving continues to up their browsing game as it is evident from their increased user base.
 Their annual bug bounty program ticks all checks on security every year as hackers scrutinize the Chromium code in hopes of finding a bug and getting a reward for it.

 Updates for Google Chrome are still sent every fifteen days, but there are even other hotfixes for all platform types, which are more frequent.
 With auto-updates, users do not even have to worry as they are applied after the automatic download, making the browser up-to-date at all times.

 Google services now provide a sufficient buffer in terms of decrypting big files that are over 4 GB.
 In that way the data can be decrypted inside the browser itself, instead of using a download client.
 Thus, you simply cannot get tricked that you need a program or some kind of launcher for direct downloads – if you are prompted for such, then you are being lied to.